 - The focus on the potentially damaging aspects of the spatial and zoning policies, including a new densification policy which seeks to promote high density development with little concern for the impact of such a policy or the infrastructure necessary to serve a growing city.

 We also have a representative on the Ward Committee or Ward 57 of the Protea Subcouncil.
 Ward 57 includes Observatory, Salt River, Woodstock and Walmer Estate.
-Through the Ward Forum our representative communicates the views of our Association to the Council through the Manager of the Ward, Councillor Brett Herron, and the City’s plans to our Association and members.
+Through the Ward Forum our representative communicates the views of our Association to the Council through the Manager of the Ward, Councillor Paddy Chapple, and the City’s plans to our Association and members.